nus-comparch/looppoint/README.md

 ```
 $ git clone https://github.com/nus-comparch/looppoint.git
 ```
-1. Follow the below steps to setup and build the artifact once you have the Sniper gitid
+1. Follow the below steps to setup and build the tools
 	1. Build the docker image (Note that this is a one-time step.)
 	```
 	$ make build